fdioDocs/vpp-docs/docs/tasks/writingdocs/pushingapatch.rst

 .. code-block:: shell

    $ git commit -m 'A descriptive commit message for the new changes'

-Push you changes for the branch where your changes were made

    $ git push origin <branch name>